Ramos feud in the past, says Salah ahead of Champions League clash with Real Madrid | Goal.com

 They remain central figures to their respective sides even as so much has happened in the interim - Liverpool have gone on to win the Champions League and Premier League and Real Madrid have won La Liga and several domestic cups since their 2018 meeting.
 Positionally, of course, they will be locked in a direct battle.

-But the stakes entering the first leg of the quarter-final are far greater than the petty objective of gaining ground in a personal feud.
+But the stakes entering the first leg of the quarter-final are far greater than gaining ground in a personal feud.

 "I hope to be doing the same thing that I've been doing in recent years," Salah said.
 "Winning trophies, scoring goals, helping my team win trophies...
 That's the most important thing for me."